-If you need to post bollards for years or long periods of time, you’re looking for fixed bollards.
+If you need to post bollards for years-long installations or permanent structures, you’re looking for fixed bollards.
 You can install these types of bollards directly into the ground with deep bases so they can prevent crashes and separate cars from pedestrians.
 These fixed posts are excellent for areas that are well known for having regular heavy traffic.

 An anti-ram bollard provides even more resistance than most other types of bollards.
 How do these heavy-duty bollards work?
-Instead of the regular steel exterior with a concrete fill, this anti-ram bollard type has two internal steel tubes to further increase its strength.
+Instead of the regular steel exterior, this anti-ram bollard type has additional reinforcements to further increase its strength.
 The impressively strong core ensures the post won’t fracture upon impact — making this bollard the strongest type on the market.
 This deterrent prevents vehicles from infiltrating restricted spaces beyond the anti-ram fence and protects pedestrians on walkways from passing vehicles.

 Additionally, we offer non-attack-resistant and attack-resistant anti-ram bollards.
 Non-attack bollards are primarily useful around regular drivers who may have accidents or make mistakes in traffic.
 These bollards help make the streetscape more predictable with their safe and secure design.
 On the other hand, some properties may face people who plan to carry out attacks and incite property damage and destruction.
 Attack-resistant anti-ram bollards can help owners protect their buildings and possessions from intentional vehicle damage.